J’aime la langue française.

 And finally, the law grants the Higher Audiovisual Council (CSA), the broadcasting regulator, new administrative and executive powers to ensure that platforms abide by the law.
 It will “publish a regular report” regarding the effectiveness of measures enacted by platforms.
 Additionally, the CSA can now “unilaterally” revoke the broadcast rights of TV and radio outlets operating on French territory who are found to work “under the control or influence of a foreign state” and “disseminate misinformation.”

 Now let’s get this clear.
-In France, right now, you can file a complaint about mis-information and a judge will decided on it within 48 hours.
+In France, right now, you can file a complaint about mis-information and a judge will decide on it within 48 hours.
 And the broadcast regulator can shut down radio and TV stations that are controlled by foreign governments and spreading fake news.
 I cannot conceive of that ever happening in Canada.
 Ever.

 All of this speaks to a governmental culture that still see a role in making society better instead of just rolling over when any large corporation claims that regulation will hurt their bottom-line.